Who Shot Mr. Burns?: Reception

 In 2003, Entertainment Weekly published a Top 25 The Simpsons episode list and placed both parts of "Who Shot Mr. Burns?" in 25th place, saying, "a two-part comedic homage to Dallas' Who shot J.R.? stunt, [Who Shot Mr. Burns] is perhaps The Simpsons' most grandiose pop moment ever".
 The Daily Telegraph characterized the episode as one of "The 10 Best Simpsons TV Episodes".
 Entertainment.ie named it among the 10 greatest Simpsons episodes of all time.
 When The Simpsons began streaming on Disney+ in 2019, Oakley named Part One one of the best classic Simpsons episodes to watch on the service.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "A superb end to the season—and what's more, it's a genuine whodunnit.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called it "A superb end to the season—and what's more, it's a genuine whodunnit.
 There's no cheating—all the clues are there."
 Jake Rossen of Wizard called the ending the sixth-greatest cliffhanger of all time but expressed disappointment in the resolution, saying: "Sometimes it's better to make up your own ending, kids."
 In 2008, Entertainment Weekly included Part One in their list of the best television season finales of all time.

 The song "Señor Burns", which was composed by Alf Clausen and written by Oakley and Weinstein, was nominated for a Primetime Emmy Award in 1996 for "Outstanding Individual Achievement in Music and Lyrics".
 Tito Puente ranked 19th on AOL's list of their favorite 25 Simpsons guest stars.